sanjaykarki/travel_app/README.md

-# travel_app
+# travel App

-A new Flutter project.
+A basic template for Travel app.

 ## Getting Started